The Foundation is honoured to have the support of these influential people who exemplify our vision to end avoidable blindness in the Pacific.

 In 2016 Dame Patsy was promoted to an additional Dame Grand Companion of the New Zealand Order of Merit and appointed an additional Companion of the Queen’s Service Order in preparation for becoming Governor-General.

-Our Executive Team, headed by Executive Director Andrew Bell, is responsible for the day to day running of The Foundation.
+Our Senior Leadership Team, headed by Acting Chief Executive Officer Sharon Orr, is responsible for the day to day running of The Foundation.

 Andrew Bell joined The Fred Hollows Foundation NZ in June 2010.
 As Executive Director, Andrew’s role is to champion the vision of Professor Fred Hollows of a world where no one is needlessly blind.
 Andrew works closely with staff, supporters and the Board of Trustees to achieve this goal in the Pacific.
 The Foundation enjoys the support of the New Zealand government, Trusts, Foundations and the generous public.
 Andrew has managed significant infrastructure developments including the Pacific Eye Institute and Mobile Eye Clinic in Fiji, the National Eye Centre in Timor-Leste, the eye clinic expansion at Modilon General Hospital, Madang, Papua New Guinea and the world-class Regional Eye Centre in Honiara, Solomon Islands.